Day 1: Arrival

 Overnight in St. Johann im Pongau

 You will soon reach Bruck and the entrance to the "Großglocknerstraße" (High Alpine Road).
-From the beginning of July there are buses to the 3,797m high Großglockner, Austria's highest mountain, which stops at "Franz-Josephs-Höhe."
+From the beginning of July, there are buses up to the 3,797m high Großglockner, Austria's highest mountain.
+The bus stops at "Franz-Josephs-Höhe."
 Continue on to the scenic and historic resort town of Zell am See.
 Energetic bikers have the opportunity to cycle around Lake Zell (Zeller See), or you can use it as a refreshing dip.

 Overnight in Zell am See

 Day 5: Zell am See – Krimml – Zell am See (41 miles/65 km)

 After breakfast you'll take the "Pinzgaubahn" to Krimml and visit the largest waterfalls in Europe.
 On a well-designed trail you can admire this natural spectacle.
 While cycling through the "National Park Hohe Tauern" and the so-called "Oberpinzgau," you will see the snow-capped 3,000 m high mountains all the time.